Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Simulation Results

+Measured the actual execution time of our proposed algorithms is shown in Fig. \ref{fig:s1time}.
+In the curve trendline, the coefficient of $n^3$ is near zero and this shows that the complexity of execution time is of order $O(n^2)$.
+Therefore, as seen in Fig. \ref{fig:s1time}, the order of trendline of actual execution time is at least less than or equal to the complexity of both of algorithms, ORSA and MRSA, that is calculated in Subsection \ref{sec:Comp_orsa} and \ref{sec:Comp_mrsa}.
+Furthermore, it can be seen that ORSA actual execution time is more than MRSA actual execution time.

-The algorithms can be ordered as ORSA, MRSA, WRSA and RRSA, in terms of the average capacity, according to Figure \ref{fig:s1Cap}.
+According to Fig.~\ref{fig:s1Cap}, the algorithms can be ordered as ORSA, MRSA, WRSA and RRSA, in terms of the average capacity, .
 However, in terms of complexity, WRSA and RRSA, have lower complexity than MRSA and ORSA, respectively.
 Therefore, these algorithms possess a trade off between the better average capacity of sources and lower complexity and vice versa.

+It should be noted that in this scenario, as the number of sources increases, the number of relays decreases.
+As both sources and relays have an equal impact on the execution time, the worst case happens when the number of sources and the number of relays is equal in the middle point of the curve.

 \end{enumerate}